ychenzgithub/GEE/Asset.md

 ```

 ### Google cloud (gcloud)
+So far, you need to follow LocalDrive –> Google Cloud Storage (bucket) –> GEE (asset) to upload local data to GEE asset.

 #### Authentication
 Most of the operations you perform in Cloud Storage must be [authenticated](https://cloud.google.com/storage/docs/authentication).
 ```